 The gene was already implicated in diseases such as allergic asthma and eczema, but this is the first time its role has been tied to peanut allergy.

-The findings were published in The Journal of Allergy and Clinical Immunology on Oct.
-5, 2017.
+The findings were published in The Journal of Allergy and Clinical Immunology in the fall of 2017.

 “The discovery of this genetic link gives us a fuller picture of the causes for food allergies, something that could help doctors identify children at risk,” co-author Dr. Denise Daley, a professor at the University of British Columbia, said in a press release.
 “There are surprisingly little data regarding the genetic basis of this disorder.”